 Launching a website can be a very demanding and complex task, especially if you’re doing it for the first time.
 There are many things you can easily overlook that might be essential for your success.

 But don’t worry!
 We’ve got you covered.
-If you follow this 8-step audit, you’ll ensure your launch goes smoothly, and your website shines from the very beginning.
+If you follow this 8-step audit, you’ll ensure your launch goes smoothly, and your website is set up for success right off the starting blocks.
 So let’s jump right into it!

 1. Proofread your content

-You don’t want your first visitors to see a website full of errors and spelling mistakes.
-Nonetheless, we are all bound to make at least some mistakes, whether grammatical, spelling or others.
-After all, to err is human, right?
-We can usually get away with a few mistakes, but if they are occurring too often, it might irritate your visitors and cause them to leave your website.
+You don’t want your first visitors to see a website full of errors and spelling mistakes, do you?
+Nonetheless, we are all bound to make some mistakes, whether grammatical, spelling, or others.
+After all, to err is human.
+We can usually get away with a few mistakes here and there, but if they occur too often, it might irritate your visitors and cause them to leave your website.